fables-tales/proton/readme.md

         the file has the key value pair `present:false`.
         A `present` key with a non-boolean value is malformed.

+    1.3 A proton compliant program MUST NOT score any team who's TLA entry in the file has the key value pair `disqualified:true`.
+        A `disqualified` key with a non-boolean value is malformed.

-    1.3 A proton compliant program MUST exit with 1 if the input is malformed YAML or does not comply with either rules 1.1 or 1.2
+    1.4 A proton compliant program MUST exit with 1 if the input is malformed YAML or does not comply with either rules 1.1, 1.2 or 1.3

 2. A proton compliant program MUST NOT block on any input from stdin.